-- 7.1 Throughout their formulation, the policies contained within the Agriculture and Other Rural Development Chapter have been subject to an ongoing internal sustainability appraisal (SA).
+- 7.1 Throughout their formulation, the policies contained within the Agriculture & Other Development in the Countryside Chapter have been subject to an ongoing internal sustainability appraisal (SA).
 This is in addition to the wider external SA, conducted by Shared Environmental Service as part of the wider suite of impact assessments / appraisals required under the Planning Act (Northern Ireland) 2011.
 The internal appraisal was carried out with the fourteen objectives of the external appraisal in mind (refer to the SA Report for more information). - 7.2 The sustainability appraisal aims to ensure that the Council's approach towards policy is the most sustainable of all reasonable options available i.e. having considered any reasonable alternatives.
 In the case of the Agriculture and Other Rural Development policies, it was considered that there were not any reasonable alternatives as any other options would be likely to be not in accordance with the RDS 2035, the SPPS or relevant PPS and as such could potentially be considered to be neither 'reasonable' or 'sound'.
 The results of the Sustainability Appraisal for each of the policies or groups of policies (as applicable) are outlined below:

-AGR 1: Farm and Forestry Diversification, AGR 2: Agriculture and Forestry Development and AGR 3: The Conversion and Re-Use Of Existing Buildings for Agricultural and other Suitable Rural Uses
+ODC 1 Other Development in the Countryside, ODC 2: Farm and Forestry Diversification, ODC 3: Agriculture and Forestry Development and ODC 4 The Conversion, Change of Use and Re-Use of Existing Buildings for Agricultural and Other Suitable Rural Uses:

 - 7.3 These policies enable positive social interaction and will help to give rural communities appropriate access to facilities and services, delivering minor positive impacts on the objectives to improve health and well-being and to strengthen society.
 The policies also help to support and sustain the rural economy, leading to a minor positive impact on the objective to enable sustainable economic growth, but there are no perceptible impacts on the other economic sustainability objectives.
 The policies may lead to incremental loss of semi-natural land, resulting in minor negative impact.
 Minor negative effects are also identified for the objectives to encourage active and sustainable travel and to reduce causes of and adapt to climate change as development brought about under these policies will generally not benefit from accessibility to walking, cycling or public transport routes and will be disproportionately reliant on private vehicles. - 7.4 The policies encourage the re-use of buildings in preference to new development, which may enable some older buildings to be brought back in to use (with a policy cross-over with historic environment policy for important vernacular or listed buildings).
 This approach, along with the inclusion of criteria on integration and a higher test in green belt areas delivers a minor positive impact on the objectives to maintain and enhance landscape character and to protect, conserve and enhance the historic environment and cultural heritage.
-This policy is considered to be a sustainable policy. - 7.5 A draft Habitats Regulations Assessment (HRA) has also been undertaken and published for consultation with the Draft Plan Strategy.
-It similarly determines possible adverse effects on the integrity of European sites (Special Areas of Conservation and Special Protection Areas) as a result of the policies within the LDP.
-This assessment also includes Ramsar sites under the provisions of the Ramsar Convention.
+This policy is considered to be a sustainable policy.